 The Foods of Sinterklass

 At the Feast of Sinterklaas, the Dutch indulge in a variety of sweets including cookies, candies, and bread.
-Traditional recipes are speculaas (spiced cookies), kruidnoten (mini spiced cookies, also called ginger nuts), pepernoten (small aniseed flavored honey cookies), taai-taai (aniseed and honey flavored figurines), almond filled pastries, chocolate letters, and duivekater (a festive sweet bread).
-Mulled wine, called bischopswijn, is also enjoyed.
+Traditional recipes are speculaas (spiced cookies), kruidnoten (mini spiced cookies, also called ginger nuts), pepernoten (small aniseed-flavored honey cookies), taai-taai (aniseed and honey-flavored figurines), banketstaaf (almond-filled pastries), chocolate letters, and duivekater (a festive sweet bread).
+A type of mulled wine, called bischopswijn, is also enjoyed.

 Sinterklass vs. Santa